Difference Between Primary and Secondary Osteoporosis?

 ExamplesPostmenopausal osteoporosis happens to women only due to decreased levels of estrogen hormone after menopause.
 Senile osteoporosis affects both men and women along with corresponds to age-related bone problems.
 Endocrine disorders, such as hyperparathyroidism, Cushing's syndrome, and hyperthyroidism.

-ImpactFractures can occur in any part of the body and cause loss of height, weakened grip, and back pain related to compression fractures in the spine.Fractures mainly occur late in the spine, hips, and forearm, which can cause further complications such as increased mortality, postural changes, etc.
+ImpactFractures can occur in any part of the body and cause loss of height, weakened grip, and back pain related to compression fractures in the spine.Fractures commonly involve the spine (vertebrae), hip, and forearm and may lead to complications such as increased morbidity, mortality, and postural changes.

 Understanding Primary Osteoporosis